-Buddha would have helped persecuted Rohingya refugees, Dalai Lama says
+Dalai Lama: Buddha would have helped Rohingya

 "The images we are seeing of the suffering of the Rohingya fill us with pain and dread," he said.
 "If the political price of your ascension to the highest office in Myanmar is your silence, the price is surely too steep."

-Earlier last week, Malala Yousafzai, the youngest recipient of the Nobel peace prize, called out Aung San Suu Kyi on Twitter, saying the world was "waiting" for her.
+Earlier last week, Malala Yousafzai, the youngest recipient of the Nobel peace prize, called out Suu Kyi on Twitter, saying the world was "waiting" for her.

 "Over the last several years, I have repeatedly condemned this tragic and shameful treatment.
 I am still waiting for my fellow Nobel Laureate Aung San Suu Kyi to do the same," she wrote on September 4.